eropple/nestjs-data-sec/README.md

 # @eropple/nestjs-data-sec #
-Even with the benefits of TypeScript's typing system, it's still very easy to write a controller hander, without thinking, that returns an object that contains data that shouldn't be sent over the wire.
+Even with the benefits of TypeScript's typing system, it's still very easy to write a controller handler, without thinking, that returns an object that contains data that shouldn't be sent over the wire.
 Sure, you're probably using Argon2 or some other quality password hash, but you still shouldn't return that `User` object that contains it!